CLASSIC FILMS NOT TO BE MISSED by suebob

 and to a lesser extent 'Indiana Jones and the Last Crusade' (1989)

-The original 'Raiders' was magnificent; The 'Last Crusade' was saved by Sean Connery.
+The original 'Raiders' was magnificent; I thought Karen Allen stole the show.
+The 'Last Crusade' was saved by Sean Connery.

 Planet of the Apes (1968)